PelerYuan/PQuiz/README.md

 # Navigate into the project directory
 cd PQuiz

-# Create working folders

-mkdir data tmp

-# Create a configure filetmp
+# Create a configure file tmp
 vim configure.json

 # The configure file should be like this: